liferay/liferay-docs/develop/tutorials/articles/210-application-security/06-service-access-policies.markdown

    Each module publishes a list of packages and services that can be consumed by other OSGi modules.

-You can use either approach to develop a token verification module your app can use.
-This is a module that implements custom security token verification for use in authorizing remote clients.
-For example, such a module may contain a JSON Web Token implementation for @product@'s remote API.
+You can use both tools to develop a token verification module (a module that implements custom security token verification for use in authorizing remote clients) for your app to use.
+For example, this module may contain a JSON Web Token implementation for @product@'s remote API.
 A custom token verification module must use the Service Access Policies API during the remote API/web service call to grant the associated policy during the request.
 The module:

 - can use `com.liferay.portal.security.service.access.policy.api.jar`
   and `com.liferay.portal.security.service.access.policy.service.jar` to